runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 You would then compile this definition with `kompile colorOf.k` and use it the same way as the original, single-module definition.

+### Exercise

+Modify the name of the `COLOROF` module, and then recompile the definition.
+Try to understand why you now get a compiler error.
+Then, resolve this compiler error by passing the `--main-module` and `--syntax-module` flags to kompile.

 ## Include path

 One note can be made about how paths are resolved in `requires` statements.

 By default, the path you specify is allowed to be an absolute or a relative path.
 If the path is absolute, that exact file is imported.
-If the path is relative, a matching file is looked for within all of the `include directories` specified to the compiler.
+If the path ias relative, a matching file is looked for within all of the **include directories** specified to the compiler.
 By default, the include directories include the current working directory, followed by the `include/kframework/builtin` directory within your installation of K. You can also pass one or more directories to `kompile` via the `-I` command line flag, in which case these directories are prepended on the beginning of the list.

 ## Exercises